Force over Distance: Chapter 28

 As they drew even with the door of the room housing the communications stones, Rush stopped him with a hand on his arm. //Remind me,// the scientist projected. //What do they know?
 I’ve not been paying attention.//

-//They know you sat in the chair and that you're tied to the ship.
-Only McKay knows you were genetically modified and, as far as I know, he's kept that secret.
+//They know you sat in the chair and you're tied to the ship.
+Only McKay knows you were genetically modified and he was supposed to keep that to himself.
 No one on Earth knows you and I are linked.//

 //And we’re keeping it that way?//